CentML/llm-inference-bench/README.md

 # Cserve Lightweight Benchmarker
 This benchmark operates entirely external to any serving framework, and can easily be extended and modified.
 Provides a variety of statistics and profiling modes.
 It is intended to be a standalone tool for precise statistically significant benchmarking with a particular input/output distribution.
 Each request consists of a single prompt and single decode.

+This benchmark basically sends out as many requests as you specify, with the time that request hits the model server based on a distribution that you specify.

 ### Installation
 1) Install rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` and restart the shell.
 See: https://www.rust-lang.org/tools/install
 2) Run `cargo build` in `benchmarks/lightweight_benchmark`